 Marketing expenses increase as customers leave

 Generally, the marginal cost of keeping an existing customer is lower than the cost of acquiring a new customer.
-It’s also lower than the cost of re-soliciting a former customer.
+It is also lower than the cost of re-soliciting a former customer.
 As a result, churn and marketing costs are positively correlated.
 As existing customers leave, companies must put more marketing dollars into new customer acquisition to keep revenue flat and even more to grow.

 Average revenue declines when customers exit

 In nearly every business model, the average revenue from an existing customer is higher than the average revenue from a new customer.
-Said differently, once a customer has made one purchase, that customer has given permission for a conversation for a second purchase…and a third and a fourth… In subscription-based models, the longer a customer stays, the more likely that customer will stay longer.
+Once a customer has made one purchase, that customer has given permission for a conversation for a second purchase…and a third and a fourth… In subscription-based models, the longer a customer stays, the more likely that customer will stay longer.
 This loyal customer requires an adequate investment in customer service.